Stirling

 Tip: Stirling Castle is easy day trip from Edinburgh.
 If you take the train, it's less than an hour, and a short walk from the train station up to the castle.

 Battle of Bannockburn - After several years of skirmishing with the English, in 1314 Robert the Bruce led his troops to victory at the Battle of Bannockburn.
 Today the battlefield is peaceful, but you just have to imagine 25,000 English and Scots on horses and on foot, in hand-to-hand combat.
-Check out the new Battle of Bannockburn Visitor Centre, with a 3-D multimedia battle re-creation.
+Check out the Battle of Bannockburn Visitor Centre, with a 3-D multimedia battle re-creation.

 National Wallace Monument - William Wallace in 1297 whomped the English at the Battle of Stirling Bridge.
 Wallace organized his force on Abbey Craig, engaged the English army into crossing Stirling Bridge, then attacked.
 Visit the Wallace Monument to see Wallace's huge broadsword, then climb up to the top of the monument for panoramic views.
 Take time to walk on Abbey Craig - the Stirling Trail with a view point to Stirling Castle or longer Abbey Trail, where kids can imagine the Scots on the hill more than 700 years ago.